omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/3 Coding Lab Learn Python.md

 Copy and paste the different code blocks into a new python file called `3 Coding Lab Learning Python.ipynb`.
 Use a separate block for each individual taski the course reader.

-This file should be inside the `Practicals` directory.
+This file should be inside the `Practicals Solutions` directory.